dotnet/interactive/.github/ISSUE_TEMPLATE/bug_report.md

     - [ ] Other (please specify)

 ### Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, please add screenshots of the entire VS Code window.